trustbloc/trustbloc-did-method/docs/whitepaper/federated_sidetree.md

 The concrete specification will provide schema and caching details.

-### Well-Known (RFC 8615)
+### Well-Known

-As with the TrustBloc DID method, a domain containing a Well-Known configuration for the Multitree DID method MAY be used.
+As with the TrustBloc DID method, a domain containing a Well-Known ([RFC 8615](https://tools.ietf.org/html/rfc8615)) configuration for the Multitree DID method MAY be used.

 did:<method name>:<Well-Known domain>:<tree id>:<unique suffix>